dfhoughton/list_matcher/README.md

 ```

 Basically, you can mix in options in whatever way suits you.
 Constructing configured instances gives you a tiny bit of efficiency, but
-mostly it saves your specifying these options in multiple places.
+mostly it saves you from specifying these options in multiple places.

 ## Options

-The `rx` and `pattern` methods take the same options.
+The one can provide to `new`, `bud`, `pattern`, or `rx` are all the same.
 These are

 ### atomic